sheldonhull/sheldonhull.hugo/content/blog/2016-04-14-cool-tools-powershell-ise-steroids.md

 - cool-tools
 - powershell
 - sql-server
-title: 'Cool Tools: Powershell ISE-Steroids'
+title: "Cool Tools: Powershell ISE-Steroids"
+slug: "Cool Tools: Powershell ISE-Steroids"
 ---

 Disclaimer: I have been provided with a free license because I am reviewing.
 This doesn't impact my assessment of the tool.
 I have a passion for finding tools that help developers, and even more specifically SQL DBA/Developers improve their workflow and development.
 I don't recommend tools without actually using them and seeing if I'd end up adding to my roster of essentials!